zstickel/SwiftTwitterAPIV2Client/README.md

 ```swift
 let result = await twitterClient.searchRecentTweets(searchString: searchString,isVerified: false, maxResults: 20, language: .english)
 ```
 This makes the GET /2/tweets/recent request using Alamofire under the hood.
-The function  will return a JSON object which can be decoded using the SwiftyJSON package which is included as a dependencey.
-An example of how to decode the JSON object and obtain the first tweet:
+The method will return a JSON object which can be decoded using the SwiftyJSON package which is included as a dependencey.
+An example of how to decode the JSON object and obtain the first tweet in the result:
 ```swift
 let tweet = result["data"][0]["text"].rawString()!
 ```